 If you think of backlinks like votes, the more votes you have, the more people like your site.

 The more popular your site, the higher its authority and the higher its content will rank.

-The higher content ranks, the higher the CTR and the more traffic will arrive at your site.
+The higher content ranks, the higher the CTR, and the more visitors will arrive at your site.

 This is a rather simplistic view - not all links are created equal - there are issues of link quality.

 A backlink is a clickable reference from one webpage to another.
 In HTML (the code behind a web page or blog post) they look like this: